Learn about Good Agricultural Practices with examples, why it is important, and how to prepare for GAP certification using free tools.

 Eliminate manual tasks and streamline your operations.

-Food safety hazards may occur at different stages of the food chain, so it’s important to address them, starting from the farm level. iAuditor can help farmers establish Good Agricultural Practices, empower workers to sustain them, and prepare for GAP certification. iAuditor by SafetyCulture is an auditing and reporting tool designed to make it easier for producers to gain visibility across farming operations, identify flaws in existing processes, and demonstrate adherence to GAP.
+Food safety hazards may occur at different stages of the food chain, so it’s important to address them, starting from the farm level.
+SafetyCulture (formerly iAuditor) can help farmers establish Good Agricultural Practices, empower workers to sustain them, and prepare for GAP certification.
+SafetyCulture is an auditing and reporting tool designed to make it easier for producers to gain visibility across farming operations, identify flaws in existing processes, and demonstrate adherence to GAP.
 Here’s an overview how: